 Again, as at previous meetings, attendees questioned the safety of cell towers, although health concerns cannot be a reason for rejecting an application.

 Ellen Weininger of Grassroots Environmental Education said her organization “strongly recommends exercising extreme caution” about putting cell towers near residences or schools.

 Ellyn Burstein of the Putnam Highlands Audubon Society asked for immediate monitoring to establish an ecological baseline; a report on alternatives to cell towers; and input from outside engineers.

 Lane Gate Road resident Steve Sterling accused Homeland Towers of “trolling” the countryside to find perceived gaps where it could “do the least amount possible” to quickly erect a tower.

 “They’re not interested in cooperating to get a good answer,” he asserted.
 “They only want to get to one answer.”
 He suggested the town invite a different company to provide cellular service.

 Like others, Sterling urged Philipstown residents to unite in opposition.
 “This is a community situation” and no one should act oblivious because the tower is going in someone else’s backyard, he said.
 “You have to look at it from a community standpoint.”Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.